 Article: Questioning the Student Use of and Desire for Lecture Podcasts, Laura A. Guertin, Matthew J. Bodek, Sarah E. Zappe, Heeyoung Kim, MERLOT Journal of Online Learning and Teaching, Vol. 3, No. 2, June 2007.
-Abstract: The use of audio files, specifically podcasts, has become more visible and accessible to students in higher education.
+Abstract: The use of audio files, specifical podcasts, has become more visible and accessible to students in higher education.
 Despite a lack of pedagogical research on the benefits of podcasting, several universities have adopted the technology of using audio for instruction outside of class and sharing of information.
 Although institutions and instructors have embraced the technology, have the students?
-A professor in an introductory geoscience course for nonscience majors recorded the audio from classroom lectures and made these audio files available through the university’s online course management system.
+A professor in an introductory geoscience course for non-science majors recorded the audio from classroom lectures and made these audio files available through the university’s online course management system.
 Student accesses of the audio files were tracked.
 The students were surveyed about their knowledge on how to utilize the audio files and if they believed the audio to be of some use.
-Although percentages were not high in terms of student accesses to individual lectures, and a little over half the students were aware of how to access and utilize the files, all of the students reported a perceived value to having lecture podcasts available.
+Although percentages were not high in terms of student accesses to individual lectures, and a little over half the students were aware of how to access and utilize the files, all of the students reported a perceived value to have lecture podcasts available.

 MERLOT Journal of Online Learning and Teaching (JOLT).
 ‘MERLOT is a free and open resource designed primarily for faculty and students of higher education.
 The MERLOT Journal of Online Learning and Teaching (JOLT) is a peer-reviewed, online publication addressing the scholarly use of multimedia resources in education.
 JOLT is published quarterly in March, June, September, and December.’